Skip to content

 Summary

-In the next chapter, we will look at the function call operator operator() and type conversion operators—the former makes our objects "callable," while the latter controls how our type converts to and from other types.
-Using these two operators well boosts productivity, but using them poorly is the starting point of debugging nightmares.
+In the next chapter, we will look at the function call operator operator() and type conversion operators—the former makes your objects "callable," and the latter controls how your type converts to and from other types.
+Using these two operators well can boost productivity, but using them poorly marks the start of debugging nightmares.